bc-mkatz/slate-1/source/includes/_changelog_2016.md

 ## <span class="jumptarget"> November </span>

+### Optimized Checkout Styling

+To support stores that enable BigCommerce's Optimized One-Page Checkout feature, we have added <a href="/themes/blueprint/#checkout-styling" target="_blank">new documentation</a> on using custom CSS to style a Blueprint theme's Optimized Checkout page.
+Linked to the same documentation is a template CSS file that you can customize for this purpose.

 ### Web Pages API Updated

 We have corrected the behavior of the Store Content > <a href="/api/v2/#pages" target="_blank">Pages API</a>'s `is_homepage` property.
 Any API call that sets this writable property to `true` will now unset other instances of the property, ensuring that a store will have only one designated home page.